History and Philosophy of Science

 A major in HPS consists of 24 credit points of HPS units of study.
 Most of our senior units of study have the following prerequisite: either both HPSC2100/2900 and HPSC2101/2901 or a credit or above in either HPSC2100/2900 or HPSC2101/2901.

 For a major in History and Philosophy of Science, the minimum requirement is 24 credit points from senior units of study listed in this subject area.

-An Honours course in HPS is available to students of sufficient merit who have satisfied the requirements for the degree of BSc or BA or BLibSt with a major in HPS or another relevant area.
+An Honours course in HPS is available to students of sufficient merit who have satisfied the requirements for the degree of BSc or BA or BLAS with a major in HPS or another relevant area.
 Students who have obtained the TSP Certificate in HPS are also eligible for the Honours program.
-The Honours course consists of 48 points of Honours level units of study, which must include HPSC4201 HPS Research Project 1, HPSC4202 HPS Research Project 2, HPSC4203 HPS Research Project 3 and HPSC4204 HPS Research Project 4.
+The Honours course consists of 48 points of Honours level units of study, which need to include HPSC4201 HPS Research Project 1, HPSC4202 HPS Research Project 2, HPSC4203 HPS Research Project 3 and HPSC4204 HPS Research Project 4.
 In their final semester all students must also enrol in the zero credit point non-assessable unit HPSC4999.
-Students intending to proceed to Honours or to enrol in the Graduate Diploma in Science (HPS) are strongly advised to contact the Unit towards the end of the previous academic year to discuss thesis topic and supervision.
-Note: Honours level (4000) units of study are available only to students admitted to HPS Honours.
-A number of our Honours-level courses are also open to students in the medical humanities and liberal studies.
+Students intending to proceed to Honours or to enrol in the Graduate Diploma in Science (HPS) are strongly advised to contact the unit towards the end of the previous academic year to discuss thesis topic and supervision.
+Note: honours level (4000) units of study are available only to students admitted to HPS Honours.
+A number of our honours-level courses are also open to students in the medical humanities and liberal studies.

 Dr Daniela Helbig

 T +61 2 9351 7783